-Please ask us if you want to know about a specific currency.
+Ask us if you want to know about a specific currency.
 There are charges for some transactions outside the UK.
 Some of these may come from another bank or organisation involved in the transaction.
 For current exchange rates, get in touch by coming into a branch or through Telephone Banking.
+We'll also give you the rate if you make a payment using Online Banking.